 GARDEN & PARKING: Enclosed garden with barbecue and dining area where you can enjoy sublime countryside views.
 Allocated parking for 1 car.

 Pets Welcome: £25 per week (max 1).
+Property is not suitable for large breeds.
 Information about bringing your pet

 Power and Heat: Electricity included in rent, electric fire in lounge, oil fired radiators, heated towel rail in bathroom.

 Bedding and Linen: Bed linen and towels provided (please bring your own beach towels)

 Shop: 1 mile Pub: 1 mile Coast: 6 miles